 How to love your liver

-If you want to show your liver you love it then you should familiarise yourself with some of its friends and foes.
+If you want to show your liver you love it.
+Then you should familiarise yourself with some of its friends and foes.

 Friends of the liver

 We all know that exercise is a great way to get fit and lose weight.
 Carrying around excess weight and especially visceral (body fat) is a risk factor for liver damage.
 Therefore maintaining a healthy weight is a great way to reduce your risk.
 By exercising and moderating your diet you are likely to lose more fat than with just diet or exercise alone.
 As well as slimming down you may also be helping to remove fat from around the liver.
-In doing so you are helping to optimise the functions of the liver which means you’re helping to keep the factory running efficiently.
+In doing exercise you are helping to optimise the functions of the liver.
+Which means you’re helping to keep the factory running efficiently.

 Nutrient Rich Diet